Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Discussion

 \subsection{Neglect of magnetic fields}

 Magnetospheric accretion (e.g., \citealp{koenigl91,hartmann16}) seems logically required even at planetary masses to explain hydrogen-line emission from (effectively) isolated accretors.
-Their line shapes seem to confirm or at least not contradict magnetospheric accretion as the dominant process, with examples including GQ~Lup~b \citep{demars23}, TWA~27~B/2M1207~b \citep{m23alois,aoyama24twa,patapis25}, Delorme~1~(AB)~b (\citealp{betti22b,betti22c,ringqvist23,demars25}), 2M1115 \citep{viswanath24}, \neuGDMII{or Cha\,1107-7626 \citep{almendrosabad25}}.
-Indeed, without truncation of the CPD and nearly-free-fall acceleration of the gas along the accretion columns, it is difficult to imagine how lines could be formed since a (hot) boundary layer connecting CPD and planet (e.g., \citealp{kley96,hertfelder17,dong21}) would likely only lead to continuum emission (see also \citealp{mendigut20} in the context of Herbig Ae/Be stars).
+Their line shapes seem to confirm or at least not contradict magnetospheric accretion as the dominant process, with examples including GQ~Lup~b \citep{demars23}, TWA~27~B/2M1207~b \citep{m23alois,aoyama24twa,patapis25}, Delorme~1~(AB)~b (\citealp{betti22b,betti22c,ringqvist23,demars26}), 2M1115 \citep{viswanath24}, or Cha\,1107-7626 \citep{almendrosabad25}.
+Indeed, without truncation of the CPD and nearly-free-fall acceleration of the gas along the accretion columns, it is difficult to imagine how lines could be formed since a (hot) boundary layer connecting CPD and planet (e.g., \citealp{lyndenbell74,kenyon87,kley96,hertfelder17,dong21}) would possibly only lead to continuum emission (depending on the heating of the boundary layer; see also \citealp{mendigut20} in the context of Herbig Ae/Be stars).